meltano/sdk/docs/implementation/partitioning.md

 # [Singer SDK Implementation Details](/.README.md) - Stream Partitioning

-The Singer SDK supports stream paritioning, which is to say a set of substreams which each can have their own STATE and their own distinct queryable domain.
+The Singer SDK supports stream partitioning, meaning a set of substreams each have their own STATE and their own distinct queryable domain.

 ## If you do not require partitioning